 These networks grow organically, since they are formed by the aggregation of nodes belonging to different users.
-A minimal governance infrastructure is required in order to coordinate IP addressing, routing, etc. An example of this kind of Community Network is described in [Braem].
-A technological analysis of a community network is presented in [Vega\b], focused on technological network diversity, topology characteristics, evolution of the network over time, robustness and reliability, and networking service availability.
+A minimal governance infrastructure is required in order to coordinate IP addressing, routing, etc. Several examples of Community Networks are described in [Braem].
+A technological analysis of a community network is presented in [Vega_b], focused on technological network diversity, topology characteristics, evolution of the network over time, robustness and reliability, and networking service availability.